Share your Sight

 We will provide training on how to assist someone who is blind or visually impaired and will match you with an individual in or near your community.
 Volunteers can let us know which tasks they wish to help with.

-- Volunteers must be 18 or older or accompanied by an adult.
+- Volunteers must be 18 or older.

 - Potential volunteers are interviewed, undergo a criminal record check (CORI), and attend an orientation.

 - Time commitment ranges from two hours per week to two hours every other week, with a minimum commitment of six months.